lpparente/COMP100/Module 2.md

 - IF some condition is met -> Do this.
 - OR ELSE -> Do that.

-As an example, we want to write again a code that checks if the user is old enough to drive a car.
+As an example, we want to write a code that checks if the user is old enough to drive a car.

 ```csharp
 // We prompt the user for their age: